open-traffic-generator/otgen/README.md

 ## Environmental variables

-Values of certain parameters in the OTG configuration depend on the specifics of the traffic generator deployment.
-These values would typically stay the same between multiple `otgen` executions as long as the traffic generator deployment stays the same.
+Values of certain parameters in the OTG configuration depend on specifics of the traffic generator deployment.
+These values would typically stay the same between multiple `otgen` runs as long as the deployment stays the same.

 For example:

-   * `location` string of the OTG `ports` depends on which specific port instance we want to use, and how OTG Controller can connect to that instance
+   * `location` string of the OTG `ports` section depends on traffic generator ports available for the test
    * MAC addresses for OTG `flows` change only after re-deployment of containerized traffic generator components, and don't change in hardware setups

 For such parameters it may be more convinient to change default values used by `otgen` instead of specifying them as command-line arguments.

 Environmental variables is one of the mechanisms used by `otgen` to control default values.
-See the full list of ENV vars recognized by `otgen` to redefine default values.
+See below the full list of the variables recognized by `otgen` to redefine default values.

 ```Shell
 OTG_LOCATION_P1                       # location for test port "p1"